vpattem/aws-serverless-app/README.md

 # AWS Serverless Application

 ## Overview
 This project demonstrates a serverless application using AWS services.
 The application consists of an API Gateway, AWS Lambda functions, and DynamoDB for data storage.

+## Created By
+**Venkatesh Pattem** - DevOps Engineer with a passion for serverless architecture and cloud computing.

 ## Prerequisites
 - AWS CLI installed and configured